- Quality of Life & Wellness»

 - Personal Development

 As a professional coach, I have on many occasions demanded too much from my players, by requiring they spend more time at the gym working out, with the aim of improving their personal performance on the pitch.
-But with time the same players have developed an unhealthy addiction to exercise, some of their reason is that they want to retain their spot on the team, and can only do so by always staying ahead of their teammates, in regards to performance.
-But what I have come to learn through my many years of experience as a coach is that, the same players who over train are the very ones whose performance starts declining over time.
+But with time, I noted that the same players have developed an unhealthy addiction to exercise, some of their reason is that they want to retain their spot on the team, and can only do so by always staying ahead of their teammates, in regards to performance.
+But what I have come to learn through my many years of experience as a coach is that, the same players who over train are the very ones whose performance starts dwindling over time.
 To perform well in their various disciplines most athletes; have to put in more efforts while in training.
 But some athletes do not realize that it is the same hard work that makes one weaker and only with enough rest that the athletes can replenish and make them stronger.
 Some of the strategies that I employed to cab this habit are discussed in the paragraphs that follow.